membraneframework/unifex/pages/creating_unifex_nif.md

     end
     ```
 3. Unifex uses [Bundlex](https://github.com/membraneframework/bundlex) to compile the native code.
-   To make it work, create the `bundlex.exs` file in the project's root directory, with the following content:
+   To make it work, create the `bundlex.exs` file in the project's root directory with the following content:
     ```elixir
     defmodule Example.BundlexProject do
       use Bundlex.Project